Billing

 Watch this brief video to see how you can easily create an “intake flow” for your insurance clients, and leveraging these pre-created forms to easily capture your client’s insurance and billing information.

-Creating a CMS 1500 Claim in Healthie
+Creating a CMS 1500 claim in Healthie

 After you complete your chart note on your client, you can take several actions: either save the chart note, export it as a Superbill, or export it as a CMS 1500 claim.
 You can also access Healthie’s CMS 1500 creator by navigating to the “Billing” tab on your provider dashboard > CMS 1500.